No energy transport without discord

-{\bf Quantum systems can be correlated in ways that classical systems can not.
-A wide variety of non-classical forms of correlation exist \cite{nc,zurek,zurekmd,hv,ohhh,phh,wpm,mpsvw,datta,dg,luo,hjpw,bennett,lcs,ws}: amongst the best known are entanglement \cite{nc} and discord \cite{zurek,zurekmd,hv,ohhh,datta,dg}.
-Quantum correlations can be used to enhance measurement accuracy \cite{glm} and energy transport \cite{reben,ph,goldi}.
-This paper shows that quantum correlations -- in the form of discord -- are mandatory for {\it any} energy transport.
-Without discord, energy transport cannot occur.
-Moreover, we show that the initial rate of heat transfer between two systems prepared at different temperatures is directly proportional to the rate of increase in diagonal/energetic discord \cite{lcs} between the systems.
-We measured the increase of energetic discord induced by nanoscale heat flow across an aluminum-sapphire interface.
-The rate of increase of discord is measured to be $\bf{ 4.28 \times 10^{24}}$ bits ${\rm \bf m^{-2}}$ ${\rm\bf K^{-1}}$ ${\rm\bf s^{-1}}$.}
+We show that without quantum correlations, energy cannot flow.
+The result follows from a simple theorem that shows that systems whose dynamics do not generate quantum discord are effectively non-interacting.
+We show that the rate of heat transfer between two quantum systems at different temperatures is directly proportional to the instantaneous rate of increase of diagonal/energetic discord between the systems.
+Consequently, nanoscale heat transfer experiments can be used to measure discord directly.
+We report the results of a measurement of the increase in discord due to nanoscale heat flow across an aluminum-sapphire interface and find it to be $4.28 \times 10^{24}$ ${\rm bits}\,{\rm m^{-2}}\,{\rm K^{-1}}\,{\rm s^{-1}}$.